fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

   - The user is redirected to the home page.

 ### Your Profile (completed)
--Scenario 1: Successfully see the profile
+-Scenario 1: Successfully read the profile
 - steps :
-   1. On the right corner you have account details icon There you can update your information except email and name:
+   1.In home On the right corner you have account details icon.
+   2 .
+If you click the button redirect to account detail page.
+   - Expected Result:
+  1. Signup page data like Firstname , Emil id and Phone number are read in the accont detail page.

+### Your Profile (completed)
+-Scenario 2: Successfully edit account
+- steps :
+   1. In profile page have some empty value inputs If you want to update your profile you can edit before click "Edit button"
+   - Expected Result:
+  1. Your update data will savew in the local storage.

 ### Your Profile (completed)
 -Scenario 2: Successfully delete account